Facebook's Sheryl Sandberg: We need time to mourn

 The social network is extending paid leave for bereavement of immediate and extended family, while also upping the paid leave workers can take to care for sick family members.

-Facebook's Chief Operating Officer Sheryl Sandberg announced the expansion Tuesday at the Maker's conference, which brings together women leaders, in Rancho Palos Verdes, California.
+Facebook Chief Operating Officer Sheryl Sandberg announced the expansion Tuesday in Rancho Palos Verdes, California, at the Maker's conference, which brings together women leaders.
 For her, this policy hits home.
 Sandberg lost her husband Dave Goldberg in 2015.

 "Amid the nightmare of Dave's death when my kids needed me more than ever, I was grateful every day to work for a company that provides bereavement leave and flexibility," Sandberg wrote in a Facebook post Tuesday.
 "I needed both to start my recovery."